gazebosim/sdf_tutorials/specify_pose/proposal.md

 `rpy_degrees`, with a precision amount for round-off to degrees by values of 5 (e.g. 0, 5, ..., 45, ..., 90 degrees).

+#### 1.3 Emitting SDFormat Models

+The following changes are necessary when emitting SDFormat files:

+- The user should be able to control the output rotation type.
+For backwards compatibility, it will be `rpy_radians` by default.
+- There should be an admission for "snapping to" well known values in either representation, within a given angular tolerance (degrees).
+This can help converting exisitng models to more readable units, and possibly with better intended accuracy.

 ## Examples

 TBD